danae/soundcloud/README.md

-# Soundcloud

-**dengsn/soundcloud** is a SoundCloud® API wrapper for PHP 5.6 or higher.
+**soundcloud-php** is a SoundCloud® API wrapper for PHP 5.6 or higher.

 ## Installation